Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:11 Open IIS as an administrator

-- Click on the windows search bar and type "IIS"
+- Click on the windows search bar and type IIS
 - Right click the app and run as administartor

 </p>